-The Kase is dyed in the special pot for dyeing the Kase.
+- 2. Dyeing The skeins are dyed in a special pot for dyeing skeins.
 The longer the threads have been soaked in the dye, the deeper the color becomes.
 The threads are dyed in various colors using not only natural indigo but also chemical dyes.

-The dyed threads are wound around a reel from the Kase to prepare for weaving.
+- 5. Winding the threads The dyed threads are wound around a reel from the skeins to prepare for weaving.

-The weaver starts weaving.
-The warp and the weft have to be pulled with different tensions while weaving in order to create the Shibo.
+- 7. Weaving The weaver starts weaving.
+The warp and the weft are pulled with different tensions while weaving in order to create the shibo.
 For this reason, the combination of the threads for paralleled yarn is different from that of plain weaving.

 Where to Buy & More Information

 ClosedDecember 28 to January 1

 - Ojiya chijimi textiles

 - Hakata brocade

 - Miyako ramie textile